 Risk Identification

-The organisation identifies and defines potential risk types (threats and opportunities) that may negatively or positively influence an organisational operation, project or process.
+The organisation identifies and defines potential risk types (threats and opportunities) that may negatively or positively influence an operation, project or process.

 Risk Analysis